emekaokoli/pdf-signature-app/README.md

-## a react-vite app that lets you sign pdf and save to the Db.active
+## A react-vite app that lets you sign pdf and save to the Db

 ```bash